 A fire at the United Auto Workers office in Detroit has forced the worker’s union to delay a legal proceeding against General Motors.

-The union had planned to file a lawsuit against GM for violating the terms of its agreement, which alleged GM did not transfer unionized employees from the now-shuttered Lordstown Assembly facility to its Fort Wayne Assembly plant in Indiana and instead elected to use non-unionized, temporary part-time workers.
+The union had planned to file a lawsuit against GM for violating the terms of its agreement, which alleged GM did not transfer unionized employees from the now-shuttered Lordstown Assembly facility to its Fort Wayne Assembly plant in Indiana and instead elected to use non-unionized, temporary workers.

 The lawsuit was filed in Youngstown, Ohio, but a judge put the case on hold this week due to the union’s inability to present the proper legal documents.
 It’s not clear if the relevant documents were lost in the fire, or if the union is simply unable to access them at the time due to the office closure.
 It’s not clear when the UAW will be able to present the court with the files, either, but the case has been delayed until at least September.